Yes, you can use a hot tub in winter, you may just need to take a few extra precautions to keep things running smoothly!

 However, if you ask whether using your tub in the winter is good for the actual hot tub... the answer is a bit more complicated.
 After all, winter weather can damage a lot of outdoor furniture, including hot tubs.

-Our hot tub experts have got some great tips on how to safely use a hot tub in winter while getting the most out of the experience.
-We've put these together into this ultimate guide on winter hot tubs - let's get started!
+Our hot tub experts have got some great tips on how to safely use a hot tub in winter while keeping your tub protected from the elements.
+We've put these together into this ultimate guide on winter hot tub usage - let's get started!

 How Can You Use a Hot Tub in Winter?